Image of interactive digital display, with AI a feature component

 3. Algorithmic Bias and Unintended Consequences

 AI systems work by consuming and analysing large data sets.
 Therefore, any biases in the data will show through with the AI output.
-This factor has prompted strong concerns that AI systems may perpetuate and amplify societal biases.

-This has the potential to show through in a range of societal features, including our approach to sustainability and tendency to under prioritise environmental concerns such as climate change.
+These biases have the potential to show through in a range of societal features, including our approach to sustainability and tendency to under prioritise environmental concerns such as climate change.

 4. Resource Extraction for AI Hardware